robotenique/snacker/deliverables/iteration-03.plan.md

 14. Search snack real time ajax feedback (27th)
 15. Users able to change their info in their account page (27th)
 16. Polish everything (29th)
+The dates in brackets after each task are the dates by which we plan to finish each task.

 #### Artifacts